Use your Back button to return to the previous page

 My telephone will not accept international calls, calls from withheld numbers, or texts and I do not have a mobile -- but Emails will usually be answered the same day.

 The Weather: Tain is about 80 miles south of the most northerly tip of the British Mainland in the Scottish Highlands.
-Visiting in the winter is therefore chancey and the conditions for viewing ponies can be far from ideal.
-The days are also shorter and the work still has to be done.
+Visiting in the winter is therefore chancey, the days are very short, and the work still has to be done.
+The conditions for viewing ponies can be far from ideal.
 Be warned!
-Our advice is to leave your visit to the summer, arrange to visit several studs/owners, and make a holiday of it.
+Much better to plan now, wait for the summer, and make a holiday of it.

 Tourism and Local Information: Plenty of information online.
 Come to the Highlands and make a holiday of it.
-Make a list of the Highland pony studs yiou'd like to visit and plan your trip around that.
-Try these for a start:
+Make a list of the Highland pony studs you'd like to visit and plan your trip around that.
+Find information about Highland breeders from The Highland Pony Society, by searching on line and on Facebook.

-The Morrich Stud is situated about two miles from the A9 and 35 miles north of Inverness, near the historic town of Tain in Easter Ross.
+The Morrich Stud is situated about two miles from the A9 and 35 miles north of Inverness, about two miles south of the historic town of Tain in Easter Ross.

 Although only 2 miles from the A9, the stud is not easy to find without directions.

 DO NOT RELY ON YOUR SAT NAV!
-The post code applies to a district, not the stud!
+The post code applies to a district, not the stud and you will almost certainly get lost!

 go to http://www.streetmap.co.uk , set the scale to 1:50,000, and scroll down.
 You should now have a map like the one below.
 Look for the arrow pointing to Miller's Place which is the name of the farm.....